MicrosoftDocs/azure-docs/articles/active-directory/managed-identities-azure-resources/tutorial-linux-vm-access-storage-sas.md

 1. In the Azure portal, navigate to **Virtual Machines**, go to your Linux virtual machine, then from the **Overview** page select **Connect** at the top.
 Copy the string to connect to your VM.
 2. Connect to your VM using your SSH client.
-3. Next, you will be prompted to enter in your **Password** you added when creating the **Linux VM**.
+3. Next, you'll be prompted to enter in your **Password** you added when creating the **Linux VM**.
 You should then be successfully signed in.
 4. Use CURL to get an access token for Azure Resource Manager.

     The CURL request and response for the access token is below: